 It’s important to pay more than the minimum due to eradicate debt in a timely way and reduce the overall amount of interest you pay.

-Paying down debt can often feel like an insurmountable task, but understanding how interest works on your credit card and ways to minimize its impact can mean saving both time and money.
+Paying down debt can often feel like an insurmountable task, but understanding how interest works on your credit card can mean saving both time and money.